Christina Kay: Kay as inspiration for Miss Jean Brodie

 One of Kay's pupils was Muriel Camberg, better known as the author Muriel Spark, whose literary success Kay predicted.
-The main character in Spark's novel The Prime of Miss Jean Brodie is based on Christina Kay.
+The eponymous character in Spark's novel The Prime of Miss Jean Brodie is based on Christina Kay.
 Like Miss Jean Brodie, Kay told her pupils about her travels in Italy and was an admirer of Mussolini.
 She had a picture of the Fascisti on her classroom wall.
 Kay called her class "the crème de la crème" and formed friendships with individual pupils, including Muriel Camberg and her friend Frances Niven.
 She took some of them on private outings.

 Kay's pupils believed a rumour that she had lost a fiancé in the First World War, though she never confirmed it.
 In The Prime of Miss Jean Brodie Miss Brodie also had a fiancé whom she lost in the war.